 Bill Moyers is back with a new podcast that cuts through all the noise to get at the heart of what we need to be discussing as a country.
 Moyers On Democracy will take a look at all the threats our democracy is facing — voter suppression, dark money, corporate power, inequality, dwindling faith in our institutions — and talk to the people with the best ideas for saving it.

 Subscribe at iTunes or wherever you get your podcasts.

-Bill Moyers adds to his special collection of interviews, going behind the headlines to talk with Andrew Bacevich about democracy.
+Bill goes behind the headlines to talk with Andrew Bacevich about democracy.
 Bacevich, a graduate of the U.S. Military Academy, and a professor emeritus of history and international relations at Boston University, joins Bill Moyers to explore a very complex America and his new book.
 The Age of Illusions: How America Squandered Its Cold War Victory.

 Listen to the interview

 ANNOUNCER: Welcome to a conversation between Bill Moyers and one of America’s most recognized voices on America and the world today, Andrew Bacevich.
 He’s a graduate of West Point, fought in the Vietnam war, served in Europe during the Cold War between the Soviet Union and the U.S. and led troops in the Persian Gulf War.
 He retired from the military after 23 years and joined the faculty of Boston University, where he’s now professor emeritus.
 He’s just published his eighth book — The Age of Illusions: How America Squandered Its Cold War Victory.
 He’s here to talk about it with Bill Moyers.

 BILL MOYERS: Andrew Bacevich, Welcome.